Skip to main content

 • Family doctors: 7.0

-This moderate confidence score suggests that while the device provides valuable support, practitioners still rely on their clinical judgment, which is appropriate for a diagnostic decision-support tool.
+The moderate confidence score suggests that, while the device provides useful support, practitioners continue to rely on their clinical judgement, which is the intended positioning for a diagnostic decision-support tool.

 Adverse Events and Adverse Reactions to the Product